-The latest macOS release, numbered 11.0 and named Big Sur, is a major overhaul of Apple’s oldest operating system platform.
-Big Sur is a turning point for the Mac (see “My Top 5 iPadOS & iOS Apps for macOS Big Sur”).
-When running Big Sur on Apple Silicon powered machines, with a few tweaks and the use of third-party utilities, you’ve got a much improved productivity-friendly desktop experience.
+The macOS releases Big Sur and Monterey, are major overhauls of Apple’s oldest operating system platform.
+They represent a turning point for the Mac (see “My Top 5 iPadOS & iOS Apps for macOS Big Sur”).
+When running on Apple Silicon-powered machines, with a few tweaks and the use of third-party utilities, you’ve got a much improved productivity-friendly desktop experience.
 Here is my setup.

 Apple’s macOS Big Sur came pre-installed on my M1 powered Mac mini last fall.
 I did not restore from a backup to set it up, instead, I chose to re-install all the applications, one by one.
 I wanted to start fresh on this machine.
 It was the right time to decide which application actually sitting on my iMac would be re-installed on my new Mac mini.
 Many didn’t make the cut but quite a few made a first-time appearance.

 “An enjoyable thing about setting up a new computer from scratch is that I’m forced to decide which apps and settings and utilities I’m going to install.
 I tell myself I don’t need much, so it starts out with the basics.
 But it quickly becomes apparent that my “basics” aren’t really that basic.”Jack Baty on Substack

 Let me tell you that I’ve never been a big fan of third-party utilities.
 Up to the Mac mini’s arrival, my love affair with macOS was one based on a relatively plain experience.
 One reason for this is the apparently slowly decreasing speed of the Mac while using too many system utilities.
 With an M1-powered Mac, it’s no longer an issue, thanks to the M1 chip.
 As you’ll see later, the list of third-party utilities and extensions is quite long, and I have yet to see any slowing signs.
 Without further due, let’s start with some visual tweaks.